els-390/CI-Capstone-Portfolio-Project/README.md

 ## Bugs

-No bugs have been detect so far that haven't been fixed.
+No bugs have been detected so far that haven't been fixed.

 There were some issues with comments and reviews displaying when not approved and this has now been resolved.